Guidance for Safe Visiting at Canterbury Foundation

 Please note, should you need to discuss special circumstances or other considerations that pertain to any of the following guidelines, you can contact the Resident Experience Manager, Mbalia, at 780-930-5819.

 Indoor (suite) Designated Family/Support Person(s) visits

 - Only the identified designated family/support person(s) (DFSP) are able to visit indoors at this time and must strictly abide by Canterbury Foundation’s Safe Visiting Practices as outlined in this document.
 Failure to do so will result in suspension of visitation for a period of two weeks and the potential need for the resident to isolate for 14 days if it is deemed that there is a risk of exposure.

 - The DFSP must go directly to the resident’s suite and remain there for the visit unless accompanying the resident on a walk outside the facility.
 Where visiting in a common space is necessary for the purpose of resident care, prior approval from Health Services is required.

-- The DFSP must wear a mask and maintain a physical distance of 2 metres even in the resident’s room.
+- The DFSP must continually wear their masks and maintain a physical distance of 2 metres even in the resident’s room.

 - A temporary DFSP can be designated if the DFSP is unable to perform their role for a period of time (e.g. illness or self-isolation).
 Changes should not occur regularly or multiple times, rather it is to enable a replacement, when required, for a reasonable period of time depending on the circumstances.